rena5555/CA-Collision-History/README.md

 ## Hypothesis

-* I used the Fisher exact test in my hypothesis testing because it is used for binary testing, it is applicable in two situations.
-I wanted to test whether there is an association between automobile collisions and other variable data within my dataset or whether the variables are independent.
+* I used the **Fisher exact test** in my hypothesis testing because it is used for binary testing, it is applicable in two situations.
+I wanted to test whether there is an association between automobile collisions and cell phone involved collisions within my dataset or whether these are independent.

-1. Does the CA bill reduce cell phone related collisions?
+1. **Does the CA bill reduce cell phone related collisions?**
-    *   Null: Rate of crashes involving cell phone use is not lower after the CA bill is passed
+    *   **Null**: Rate of crashes involving cell phone use is not lower after the CA bill is passed
-    *   Alternate: rate of automobile crashes involving cell phone use is lower after the CA   bill is passed
+    *   **Alternate**: rate of automobile crashes involving cell phone use is lower after the CA   bill is passed
     *   Performing the Fisher Exact test gives a p value of 2.89e-243.
 With a .05 alpha, I can confidently say that there is enough evidence to state that the rate of automobile crashes involving cell phone use is lower after the CA bill is passed.

-    Gvernment policies can make a difference.
+    **Government policies can make a difference.**

 ## Future Directions

 * In future research, I would explore other parts of this data set and look at the victims column.
 * In addition, there are other factors that would be interesting to look at and do statistical testing on:
-    1. Immproved vehicle stafety standards
+    1. Improved vehicle stafety standards
     2. Smarter cars - sensors, AEB(automatic emergency braking)
     3. Driver distraction related accidents
     4. Increase in carpooling